Stairs. Entry group. Materials. Doors. Locks. Design

 • low melting point.

-The undoubted advantage of the synthetic winterizer is the low cost of production, which makes all products with it democratically priced.
+The undoubted advantage of padding polyester is the low cost of production, which makes all products with it affordable in price.

-However, the synthetic winterizer also has negative qualities, and very significant:
+However, synthetic winterizer also has negative qualities, and very significant:

-• usage adhesive compositions makes the insulation unsafe for the body, because, breaking down during washing, glue particles can cause allergic reactions;
+• usage adhesive compositions makes the insulation unsafe for the body, since, when destroyed during washing, glue particles can cause allergic reactions;

-• in the process of washing, the fibers of the synthetic winterizer stray into lumps, which are very difficult to “fluff”;
+• during the washing process, the synthetic fibers form clumps, which are very difficult to “fluff”;

-• the material does not pass air well, therefore synthetic winterizer coats and jackets are not suitable for especially low temperatures - you can freeze in them;
+• the material does not allow air to pass through well, so synthetic coats and jackets are not suitable for particularly low temperatures - you can freeze in them;

-• synthetic winterizer fibers are able to "migrate" and seep through the upper fabric, giving clothes an untidy and unpresentable look;
+• padding polyester fibers are able to “migrate” and seep through the outer fabric, giving clothes an unkempt and unpresentable appearance;

-• very often, second-rate raw materials are used for the production of synthetic winterizer insulation, which significantly reduces both the quality and the service life of products.
+• Very often, second-grade raw materials are used for the production of synthetic winterizer, which significantly reduces both the quality and service life of the products.

-Nevertheless, synthetic winterizer is still one of the most popular insulating materials used in many industries.
+However, synthetic winterizer still remains one of the most popular insulating materials used in many industries.

 Scope of application